IBM® Tivoli® Federated Identity Manager, Fix Pack 6.2.2-TIV-TFIM-FP0002 README

 Current deployed version 6.2.2.2 [120529a]

-NOTE: The number within the brackets [120529a]
+NOTE: The number within the brackets [120529a] might be different from this example.

 After you install the fix pack and redeploy the Tivoli Federated Identity Manager runtime you must re-publish the plug-ins to the runtime and reload the configuration.